pygame/pygame/docs/reST/tut/newbieguide.rst

 These transparent pixels are not blitted when the rest of the image is blitted, and so don't obscure the background.
 This is how we make sprites that aren't rectangular in shape.
-Simply call ``surface.set_colorkey(color)``, where color is a rgb tuple -- say (0,0,0).
+Simply call ``surface.set_colorkey(color)``, where color is an RGB tuple -- say (0,0,0).
 This would make every pixel in the source image transparent instead of black.

 'Alpha' is different, and it comes in two flavors.
 'Image alpha' applies to the